 And remember, radiotherapy has its own set of short-term and long-term side effects, including contributing to secondary cancers.
 You can read about radiotherapy here.
 So be sure to do your own research to determine if you feel it is a better option.

-Please keep in mind that none of this information is meant to scare you, its only purpose it to educate you so you can make decisions that you feel are most beneficial to your health.
+Please keep in mind that none of this information is meant to worry or scare you!
+Its only purpose is to educate you so you can make decisions that you feel are most beneficial to your health.

-To see and read about more than 100 people who cured their cancer naturally, including 7 who had lung cancer, click here.
+Also, if you’ve considered getting rid of your cancer without conventional treatments (chemo, radiation, and surgery), you can see and read about more than 100 people who cured their cancer naturally, including 7 who had lung cancer, by clicking here.

 One of those people is Carl.
 He’s a 38 year lung cancer survivor who healed himself naturally and is the author of the book, You Can Beat Lung Cancer: Using Alternative/Integrative Interventions.